Every NHL Team’s Worst Contract

 When the Florida Panthers decided to acquire Seth Jones at the trade deadline in 2025, they knew the contract they were taking on.
 Long considered one of the worst in the league, the Blackhawks signed Jones right before their team went into an extended rebuild.
 They gladly ate just over 25% of the annual salary cap hit to move on from him and send him to Florida, and Jones gladly waived his No-Movement Clause to move to a contender.

-The trade makes sense for all parties involved, but even at a heavily reduced rate, his five remaining seasons are a lot to take on for a cap-conscious team like the Panthers.
-They believe the potential rewards outweigh the risks, and Jones should be a huge asset playing a more suitable role with the Panthers.
+Jones shined in his new role and helped the Panthers become back-to-back champions, but even at a heavily reduced rate, his five remaining seasons are a lot to take on for a cap-conscious team like the Panthers.
+They believe the potential rewards outweigh the risks, and Jones should continue to be a huge asset playing a more suitable role with the Panthers.
 Still, on a team with few bad contracts, Jones’ is inarguably the worst one on the books.

 Los Angeles Kings: Drew Doughty